 3b.
 Does an uncompensated judicial internship count toward pro bono credit?

+3C.
 I’ve been working overtime at my Human Rights Internship or Guaranteed Summer Funding placement.
 Can I get pro bono credit for those extra hours?

 3d.
 I am splitting my summer work between a firm and a not-for-profit organization.
-Can I get pro bono credit for work done at the not for profit?
+Can I get pro bono credit for work done at the not-for-profit?

-Split summers have different schedules and pay structures, but it is generally assumed that the money made at the firm will subsidize the weeks doing not-for-profit work.
 If the total amount of money you make during a 10-week split-summer is less than what you would earn as a recipient of guaranteed summer funding, you will likely be able to claim some pro bono hours.
 Please contact the pro bono coordinator for more details about your specific situation.

 3e.
 I am working at a public interest law firm and am not paid or receiving a stipend from Columbia Law School.
 Can I get pro bono credit for my work there?